 Essentially you, as the facilitator, are in the hot seat for this one.
 Your team can ask you anything they want, either anonymously or not, and you have to answer some uncomfortable truths.

 This is one of the best levellers in fun icebreaker games.
-You may not fully realise, as the facilitator or boss, how nervous your team is about answering your questions.
-Grill the Gaffer gives them the control, gives them creative freedom and helps them to see you as a human with whom they can talk.
+As the facilitator or boss, you may not fully realise how nervous your team is about answering your questions.
+Grill the Gaffer gives them control, gives them creative freedom and helps them to see you as a human with whom they can talk.